kotaroyuzawa/Spritkosten/README.md

 This is a project for learning purposes to which I have added following features step by step:
 - Connection to the database by means of PDO
 - CRUD methods
+- Implementing MVC-framework and OOP
-- Routing through Logger PHP library
+- Routing through Core file
 - input filtering with JavaScript